-- 2. Click Regenerate and Download the SD-WAN Orchestrator for On-premises certificate. - 3.
+- 2. Click Regenerate and Download the Citrix SD-WAN Orchestrator for On-premises certificate. - 3.
 Choose an appliance from the Appliance Certificate section and upload the corresponding certificate downloaded from the SD-WAN appliance.
 For detailed information on downloading the appliance certificate, see Citrix SD-WAN Orchestrator on-premises configuration on SD-WAN appliance.

-Only .pem file type is supported.

-Log on to the SD-WAN appliance UI, navigate to Configuration > Virtual WAN > On-prem SD-WAN Orchestrator.
-Upload the certificate downloaded from SD-WAN Orchestrator for Onpremises.
-For detailed information, see SD-WAN Orchestrator for On-premises configuration on SD-WAN appliance.
+- Only .pem file type is supported. - Only customer administrators can upload the appliance certificate. - Log on to the SD-WAN appliance UI, navigate to Configuration > Virtual WAN > On-prem SD-WAN Orchestrator.
+Upload the certificate downloaded from Citrix SD-WAN Orchestrator for On-premises.
+For detailed information, see Citrix SD-WAN Orchestrator for On-premises configuration on SD-WAN appliance.

 Authentication Type

 On-prem Orchestrator Certificate

 Certificate Details:

 Certificate Fingerprint: F2:3F: E:9F

 Start Date: January 09 05:45:54 2021 GMT

 End Date: January 07 05:45:54 2031 GMT

 Regenerate Download

 Appliance Certificate

 Select an appliance 🗸

-Click here to select the file or drag and drop the selected fil Allowed file type is .pem le.
+Click here to select the file or drag and drop the selected file Allowed file type is .pem 2.